irrdnet/irrd/docs/admins/status_page.rst

 The remote information shows:

-* `NRTM host`: the host on which NRTM queries are run, if configured.
+* `NRTM host`: the host on which NRTMv3 queries are run, if configured.
-* `Mirror-able`: whether the `!j` response of the NRTM host indicated this source is mirror-able.
+* `Mirror-able`: whether the `!j` response of the NRTMv3 host indicated this source is mirror-able.
-* `Oldest/newest journal serial number`: the oldest and newest serial which the NRTM host has in its own journal.
+* `Oldest/newest journal serial number`: the oldest and newest serial which the NRTMv3 host has in its own journal.
-* `Last export at serial number`: serial at which the NRTM host last created an export for this source.
+* `Last export at serial number`: serial at which the NRTMv3 host last created an export for this source.

 Not all remote information may be available for all sources.